-If there is any potential remote keyless entry problem with your vehicle, ensure ALL remote entry transmitters are brought to the dealership, to aid in troubleshooting.
+If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the authorized dealer in order to aid in troubleshooting the problem.

-Unlocking the doors 🖑
+Unlocking the doors

-1. Press 1 and release to unlock the driver's door.
-Note: The interior lamps will illuminate.

-2. With the all-door remote entry, press $^{\bullet}$ and release again within three seconds to unlock all the doors.
+- 1. Press 1 and release to unlock the driver's door.
+Note: The interior lamps will illuminate. - 2.
+With the all-door remote entry, press $^{\bullet}$ and release again within three seconds to unlock all the doors.

 The remote entry system activates the illuminated entry feature.
 This feature turns on the interior lamps for 25 seconds or until the ignition is turned to the 3 (ON) position.
-The dome lamp control must be set to the ON position in order for the illuminated entry feature to operate.
+The dome lamp control must be set to the $\bf ON$ position in order for the illuminated entry feature to operate.